supervisely-ecosystem/template-import-from-file/DEV.md

 {"message": "progress", "event_type": "EventType.PROGRESS", "subtask": "Processing urls", "current": 5, "total": 5, "timestamp": "2022-12-15T19:08:06.085Z", "level": "info"}
 ```

-## Step 5.
-How to run it in Supervisely.
+## Step 4.
+How to run it in Supervisely

-To add your app to Supervisely Ecosystem please follow the guie
+Submitting an app to the Supervisely Ecosystem isn’t as simple as pushing code to github repository, but it’s not as complicated as you may think of it either.

+Please follow this [link](https://developer.supervise.ly/app-development/basics/add-private-app) for instructions on adding your app.
+We have produced a step-by-step guide on how to add your application to the Supervisely Ecosystem.